 Chopping the silage.
 Josephine in the truck and Don in the chopper.

-Packing the silage pit & the crew is ready to lay the cover.
+Packing the silage pit, ready to lay the cover.
 Left to right: Josephine, Darby, Don and Alfred in the tractor.

 Josephine unloading at the bin.